James Harry Lacey: Battle of Britain

-Flying throughout the Battle of Britain with No. 501 based at RAF Gravesend or RAF Croydon, Lacey became one of the highest scoring pilots of the battle.
+Flying throughout the Battle of Britain with No. 501 based at RAF Gravesend or RAF Croydon, Lacey became one of the highest-scoring pilots of the battle.
 His first kill of the battle was on 20 July 1940, when he shot down a Bf 109E of Jagdgeschwader 27.
-He then claimed a destroyed Ju 87 and a "probable" Ju 87 on 12 August, a damaged Bf 110 and a damaged Do 17 on 15 August and a probable Bf 109 on 16 August.
+He then claimed a destroyed Ju 87 and a "probable" Ju 87 on 12 August, a damaged Bf 110 and a damaged Do 17 on 15 August, and a probable Bf 109 on 16 August.
 He destroyed a Ju 88 and damaged a Dornier Do 17 on 24 August and shot down a Bf 109 of Jagdgeschwader 3 on 29 August.
 He had bailed out unharmed after being hit by return fire from a Heinkel He 111 on 13 August.

 On 23 August 1940, Lacey was awarded the Distinguished Flying Medal after the destruction of 6 enemy aircraft.

-On 30 August 1940, during combat over the Thames Estuary, Lacey shot down a He 111 and damaged a Bf 110 before his Hurricane was badly hit from enemy fire.
-His engine stopped and he decided to glide the stricken aircraft back to the airfield at Gravesend instead of bailing out into the Estuary.
+On 30 August 1940, during combat over the Thames Estuary, Lacey shot down an He 111 and damaged a Bf 110 before his Hurricane was badly hit by enemy fire.
+His engine stopped and he decided to glide back to the airfield at Gravesend in his stricken aircraft, rather than bail out into the Estuary.

 A highly successful August was completed when he destroyed a Bf 109 on 31 August.

 On 2 September 1940, Lacey shot down two Bf 109s and damaged a Do 17.
 He then shot down another two Bf 109s on 5 September.
 During a heavy raid on 13 September, he engaged a formation of Kampfgeschwader 55 He 111s over London where he shot down one of the bombers that had just bombed Buckingham Palace.
 As he could not find his airfield in the worsening visibility, he then bailed out of his aircraft, sustaining slight injuries.